kestra-io/docs/content/docs/06.enterprise/custom-dashboards.md

 ## Overview

-Dashboards allow you to define custom queries and charts to visualize data about your executions, logs and metrics.
-Instead of relying solely on the default dashboard provided by Kestra on the home screen, you can build charts that answer specific questions and monitor key metrics.
+Dashboards let you define custom queries and charts to visualize data on your executions, logs, and metrics.
+Rather than relying only on the default dashboard on Kestra’s home screen, you can create charts that answer specific questions and track key metrics.

 ## The Dashboard Page

-The **Dashboard** page shows the default dashboard along with all custom dashboards you create.
-From the hambuger menu, you can switch to any dashboard you have created.
-If you have more than 10 dashboards, you can search for a specific dashboard by typing its name in the search bar.
-From the same menu, you can also edit or delete existing dashboards.
+The Dashboard page displays both the **default dashboard** and any **custom dashboards** you’ve created.
+To switch between dashboards, use the hamburger menu.
+If you have over 10 dashboards, simply type the dashboard name in the search bar to quickly find it.
+The same menu also lets you edit or delete existing dashboards.

 ![main_page](/docs/enterprise/dashboards/main_page.png)

-The `+ Create a new dashboard` button allows you to create a new dashboard defined as code.
+The `+ Create a new dashboard` button lets you set up a new dashboard defined directly as code.

-## Creating a Dashboard as Code
+## Create a new Dashboard as Code

-When you click on the `+ Create a new dashboard` button, you’ll be taken to a Code Editor where you can define the dashboard layout and data sources as code.
+Clicking on the `+ Create a new dashboard` button opens a Code Editor where you can define the dashboard layout and data sources in code.

-Here’s an example of a dashboard definition that will display executions per project:
+Here's an example of a dashboard definition that displays executions per project:

 ```yaml
 id: mydashboard